MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/quick-find.md

 ## Quick find record limits

 Within the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), there is [Dataverse setting](/power-platform/admin/admin-settings) called **Quick Find record limits** which is turned on by default.
+The [organization table QuickFindRecordLimitEnabled column](reference/entities/organization.md#BKMK_QuickFindRecordLimitEnabled) stores this setting.

 > [!IMPORTANT]
 > We strongly recommend that you leave the **Quick Find record limits** setting enabled.
 This setting protects you from system slowness and potential service disruptions when quick find queries exhaust available resources.